 Easy pork tenderloin stir fry recipe, cooked in a flavorful 5-ingredients Asian sauce.
-It’s served with white rice, Korean spinach salad, shredded carrots, radish, fresh scallion, and Gojuchang.
+You can serve it with white rice, Korean spinach salad, Korean cucumber salad, shredded carrots, radishes, fresh scallion, Sriracha, and/or Gojuchang.

-This pork stir fry recipe is quite similar to Bulgogi, except it's faster and using fewer ingredients.
+This pork stir fry recipe is quite similar to Bulgogi, except it's faster and uses fewer ingredients.
 The meat is marinated without Asian pear or scallion.

 How Do I Make Asian Marinade aka Asian Sauce for Pork Tenderloin Stir Fry:

 This 5-ingredients Asian Marinade or Asian Sauce is insanely good!